Mount Raung, East of Java, is one of the most active volcanoes on the island. The last eruption was in June 2015.

 Finally, the only supermarket in the village opened its doors.
 After 1 hour, also the street food from the corner.
 We ate rice and vegetables, they were really tasty so we decided to take some away.
 We figured the food would be good to eat until lunch time.

 Arriving in the village, we tried to find the checkpoint and pay the fee for climbing up the mountain.
 No one, everything was closed.
-OK, when we finally wanted to pay an entrance… 🙂 no problem … we’re leaving.
+We continue.

 We followed the GPS track taken from the site mentioned above and entered deeper into the forest.
 The road turns into a path.
 Our motorbike is still OK but I don’t think for long.